>>

 SHOW STATUS LIKE 'cluster%';

-You can see the information of our new cluster appeared in the status fields.
+You can see the cluster information in the status fields.
+Now let's create a real-time table:

 CREATE TABLE testrt (title text, content text, gid uint);